flyingrobots/ninelives/README.md

 For more on payloads and validation see `docs/CONTROL_PLANE_SCHEMA.md` (schema-validation is on by default).

+**Circuit Breaker Registry semantics:** IDs must be unique.
+If the same ID is registered twice, the last registration replaces the prior handle and a warning is logged.
+Prefer distinct IDs per breaker to avoid accidental replacement.

 ---

 ## ⚗️ The Algebra of Resilience